dprojects/Woodworking/Docs/README.md

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillDriller002.png)

-* If the drill bits are in correct place, click the drill button, this may take sometimes if you drill for example 30 holes at once and you have slow laptop as I have:
+* If the drill bits are in correct place, click the drill button, this may takes some time, for example if you drill 30 holes for shelf pins at once and you have slow laptop as I have:

   ![img](https://raw.githubusercontent.com/dprojects/Woodworking/master/Docs/Screenshots/DrillDriller003.png)